polkadot-developers/knowledgebase/current/runtime/execution.md

 priority.
 Extrinsics must not cause a panic in the runtime logic or else the system becomes vulnerable to attacks where users can trigger computational execution without any punishment.

+When an extrinsic executes, the state is not cached prior to execution and storage mutations operate directly on storage.
+Therefore, runtime developers should perform all necessary checks that an extrinsic will succeed before mutating storage.
+If an extrinsic fails mid-execution, previous storage mutations will not be reverted.

+[Events](events) that are emitted from an extrinsic are also written to storage.
+Therefore, you should not emit an event before performing the complementary actions.
+If an extrinsic fails after an event is emitted, the event will not be reverted.

 ### Finalizing a Block

 After all queued extrinsics have been executed, the Executive module calls into each module's